billigitt/UnderreportedAndTemporallyAggregated/README.md

   + Incidence generated a different way?
 Although now we have all simulated data-sets from same method (Gam(1,3) prior)
   + Entire Ebola data-set (took off 27 weeks)
   + Generating data with what value of P?
 Have assumed 7 so far.
++ Decide exactly on all the details of figures- colours, labels, etc. Suggest we iron these details out next meeting?

++ Start skeleton for manuscript?

 ## Section 1.
 Checking inference is accurate, approppriately covered(?) and robust.